Potty training a child whether autistic or not can be challenging.

 2 – Find a reinforcer.

 Find something that your child loves, something he doesn’t get often.
 It can be edible, like M&Ms or chocolate chips.
 Maybe stickers?
 Hot Wheels cars?
 You know your child best!
-Make sure that your child only get access to your reinforcer of choice during potty time.
-For instance if you choose chocolate chips, do not give your toddler chocolate chips outside of the bathroom.
-It’s very important to keep your reinforcer highly motivating so your child associates potty with a highly prefered item.
+Make sure that your child only gets access to your reinforcer of choice during potty time.
+For instance, if you choose chocolate chips, do not give your toddler chocolate chips outside of the bathroom.
+It’s very important to keep your reinforcer highly motivating so your child associates potty with a highly preferred item.
 We chose M&Ms, Nutella, and cookies.
 We had to change often because Charlie’s tastes are always changing.

 3 – Bye-bye diapers

 So now, you have your reinforcer and you made the bathroom fun.
 It’s time to start the potty-training process.
 No more diapers except at night-time.
 This is very important.
 That’s why you have to make sure that everyone is on board before you start the process.
 Put your child in underwear or training pants.
 There will be accidents, it’s a normal part of the process.

 4 – Set up a timer every 30 minutes